YingjieQiao/networks_lab2_dev/README.md

 - A REST-over-HTTP API written in any programming language, in any framework, to imitate any real life service (e.g. fake myportal, fake edimension), backed with any other supporting services (redis, mysql, etc):
-    - Can be deployed on any docker host using `docker compose` - you fail if I need to install any other dependencies on my computer!
+    - Can be deployed on any docker host using `docker-compose` - you fail if I need to install any other dependencies on my computer!
         - see the [Setup](#setup) section above.
         - In short, run `docker-compose up` at project root folder, and then attach to the FastAPI container.